sferik/twitter-ruby/README.md

 The `Twitter::Status#expanded_urls` method has been removed.
 Use `Twitter::Status#urls` instead.

-Support for API gateways via `gateway` configuration has been also removed.
-This functionality may be replicated by inserting custom Faraday middleware.

 ### Configuration
 The Faraday middleware stack is now fully configurable and is exposed as a `Faraday::Builder` which can be manipulated in place: